hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

 ### Tanimoto's Level of Live Programming
 To which level of liveness do single activities belong, based on the definitions of the 2013 paper and why?

+- level 1: informative
+   * e.g. flowchart as ancilly description)
+- level 2: informative and significant
+   * e.g. executable flowchart
+   * response is manually triggered by the programmer
+   * response is not immediate
+- level 3: informative, significant and responsive
+   * e.g. edit-triggered updates
+   * response is automatically triggered without the programmer doing so manually
+   * response is not immediate
+- level 4: informative, significant, responsive and live
+   * e.g. stream-driven updates
+   * response is triggered as soon as changes are saved
+- level 5: totally predictive:
+   * adds Programming via selection from running predicted behavior
+   * environment is ahead of the programmer

+- karma should be at level 4
+   * does executes the test as soon as changes are saved, but only on save?
+   * if you do not save there are no live updates
+   * only level 4 with autosaving IDE?
+   * only level 4 when response time is acceptable?
+   * cannot predict anything, so not level 5...

 *S. L. Tanimoto A perspective on the evolution of live programming Proceedings of the 1st International Workshop on Live Programming, LIVE 2013, 2013, 31-34*